LauraBeatris/gobarber-web/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the [Go Barber Web](https://github.com/LauraBeatris/gobarber-web/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Go Barber](https://github.com/LauraBeatris/gobarber-web/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/LauraBeatris/gobarber-web/blob/master/CONTRIBUTING.md) to find out about the coding standards.

 # :tada: Contributing